The minor in Arts Management is an interdisciplinary program that builds expertise

 - To provide Management and Leadership skills for those who would lead arts organization

 - To recognize the unique challenges of managing nonprofit organizations

-The departments of Art, Modern Foreign Language and Theatre share a renovated century-old building, McMichael Academic Hall.
+The departments of Art; Modern Languages, Literatures, and Cultures; and Theatre share a renovated century-old building, McMichael Academic Hall.
 In addition to faculty offices, McMichael features studios for painting, ceramics, sculpture, welding and graphic design and is close to performance facilities in Music and Theatre.
 The building also houses a foundry for turning molten metals into objet d’art.

 What Could I Do With a Minor in Arts Management?